consolesunleashed/sega-genesis-3-function-restore-helper-boards/README.md

 # Sega Genesis 3 Function Restore Helper Boards

 Sega Genesis 3 function restore helper boards are designed to make wiring easier and cleaner when restoring the removed functions from Sega Genesis 3 consoles.
-Especially useful for "VA1" revision which requires soldering between the cartridge port plastic and PCB.
+Especially useful for "VA1" revision which requires soldering between the cartridge port plastic and PCB which can be difficult to do well.

 ![My Image](main.png)

 ## Mod Kit Variants

-The function restore boards come in two main versions catered for the "VA1" and the VA2 revision Genesis 3 motherboards.
+The function restore helper boards come in two main versions catered for the "VA1" and the VA2 revision Genesis 3 motherboards.

 - VA1 Standard - Looks awesome.
 - VA1 Mini - A smaller version.